ANA A321neo economy is surprisingly pleasant despite it’s faults

 ANA A321neo economy paper cup

-Why am I not surprised that this the same cup you saw in my ANA 787-8 economy review?
+Why am I not surprised that this the same cup I showed you in my ANA 787 domestic economy review?

 ANA A321neo economy paper cup aircraft illustration